Living on a farm in Brazil, I've gained local in-depth knowledge of food, plants, and traditions, which I share through my articles.

-This is how we have the majority of our fencing.
-When we first moved in we had an uneven land with wooden stacks and we had cows coming under the gap.
+The majority of the fencing on our farm is concrete stacks and barbed wire.
+When we first moved in we had uneven land with wooden stacks and we had cows coming under the gap.
 We hired a digger and a driver to level the land and then workers to put the concrete stacks and barbed wire in.
 We have wire, spaced about 8" apart and have between 11 and 12 runs.
-That is a lot of wire and stacks on our 8 acres.
+That is a lot of wire and stacks on our eight acres.

 The Quality of the Wire